 Pío Pico, the last Mexican governor of California, has the fifteen-mile-long Pico Boulevard named for him.
 John Drake Sloat (1781-1867), Pico’s successor, only gets three blocks.
-Navy man Sloat was a key figure in the Mexican–American War and the first of six military governors of California before 1850 statehood.
-His name adorns roads in San Francisco, Sacramento, and Monterey.
-(He was even born in Sloatsburg, New York!)
-This street, laid out in 1922 as part of the Carthay Center development, was originally just plain Sloat Drive.
-The “Commodore” was probably added because there was already a Sloat Street in Boyle Heights.
+Fair enough, since he only ran the territory for three weeks in 1846.
+Sloat, a career Navy man born in Sloatsburg(!), New York, was a key figure in the Mexican–American War and the first of six military governors of California before 1850 statehood.
+As such, his name adorns roads in San Francisco, Sacramento, and Monterey.
+L.A.’s Commodore Sloat Drive was laid out in 1922 on the Carthay Center subdivision, its streets honoring various figures in California history.
+“Commodore” was likely added to the name to avoid postal confusion with Sloat Street in Boyle Heights.